trevorgross/trevorgross.github.io/_posts/2023-12-17-bios-boot-from-nvme-expansion-card.md

 ---
 layout: post
 title: 'Boot from NVMe PCIe expansion card with an old BIOS'
+summary: "Legacy BIOS might not boot from an NVMe drive installed via PCIe expansion card, even if it says it can.
+Using another drive for the boot partition requires a few extra steps."
 ---
 [Skip to how to do this](#steps)